Living on the Right Frequency

 Stage 2: I summon the forces of my soul to myself as I recite The Disciple’s Invocation.
 I inhale, so I bring the meditation of my personality into harmony with the meditation of my soul.

-Stage 3: When inhalation is complete, and I am holding my breath steadily, I project the plan onto the “walls” of my mental body to be displayed in my mind.
-I use all my energy to keep the thought form steady, and at the same time, I move it towards the center of my forehead, the third eye, the seat of the soul.
-The center becomes a “sea of fire.”
-I feel a sensation in the center, like a hot flame burning.
+Stage 3: When inhalation is complete and I hold my breath steadily, I project the plan onto the “walls” of my mental body, displayed in my mind.
+I use all my energy to keep the thought form steady, while simultaneously moving it towards the center of my forehead, the third eye, the seat of the soul.
+The center becomes a “sea of fire,” I feel a sensation there like a hot flame burning.

-Stage 4: I keep the thought form steady during the entire exhalation, never deviating from it.
-At the same time, I sound my tone, both at the correct pitch and for the correct duration.
-An immense effort is needed to execute this.
+Stage 4: I maintain the thought form steadily throughout the entire exhalation, never deviating from it.
+Simultaneously, I sound my tone at the correct pitch and for the appropriate duration.
+A tremendous effort is required to execute this.

-In this way, I have sent my plan into my physical brain (the physical world) – the world of the form, where it waits to be carried out.
-The will aspect of the soul ensures that the execution happens at the right time.
+In this way, I have sent my plan into my physical brain (the physical world) – the world of form, where it waits to be carried out.
+The will aspect of the soul ensures that the execution occurs at the right time.

 4.7 Conclusion

-Secondly, the link between the soul and the personality is yoga.
-Yoga has been taught to aspirants and disciples in one form or another through the ages.
-In addition to this, a large number of works have been written about it.
-Yoga aims to teach the pupil to live in the here and now.
-Living in the here and now reconciles with our dharma and free will.
-Heart and mind unite in a single channel in the individual’s life.
-He realizes that the soul is in control of the course taken.
-On the other hand, the soul must lay the path following the success of our mind and heart or our free will in our former lives on earth.
+Yoga is the connection between the soul and personality.
+Yoga has been taught to aspirants and disciples in various forms throughout the ages.
+Furthermore, many works have been written about yoga.
+Yoga aims to introduce the pupil to living in the present moment.
+Living in the present moment aligns with our dharma and free will.
+Heart and mind unite in a single stream in the individual’s life, and we realize that the soul controls the path.
+Conversely, the soul must pave the way, following the success of our mind and heart, our free will, in our previous lives on earth.

 References